 Microdermabrasion is a cosmetic treatment in which the face is sprayed with exfoliant crystals to remove dead epidermal cells.
 This treatment is easy and effective for anti-aging, softens fine lines and wrinkles, smooths coarse skin, decreases the appearance of scarring, decreases pore size, and reduces superficial hyper-pigmentation.
 Aestheticians and Cosmetologists are able to practice Microdermabrasion as long as they have special training.
-The savvy spa and medical clinic clientele utilize Microdermabrasion as part of their skincare regime for anti-aging and for glowing, beautifully-textured skin.
-Our students graduate with special training in Microdermabrasion and Chemical Peels.

-Dermaplaning is a noninvasive, painless procedure in which surface dead skin cells are manually scraped away.
+Dermaplaning is a non-invasive, painless procedure in which surface dead skin cells are manually scraped away.
 There is no recovery time involved with this procedure.
 The skin starts to heal itself, immediately producing newer, healthier skin.
 Dermaplaning increases cellular turnover while smoothing and softening the surface of the skin.
 As an added bonus, it removes the fine vellus hair on the face, which can trap oil and dirt, leading to other skin problems.